 Discipline is God’s love in action.
 Through it, He proves His commitment to us, His desire for our good and growth, and His patience to walk us from spiritual infancy to maturity (Heb.
 12:5-6; Rev. 3:19).
 If God has you in the wilderness for discipline, it’s out of a Father’s loving heart and designed to “do you good in the end” (8:16).
 Learn what He’s teaching you and trust the method and timing He chooses.

-2. The wilderness can be a place of testing and refinement preceding a season of fruitfulness.
+2. Spiritual Wilderness can be a place of testing and refinement.

 The wilderness isn’t always discipline for what we’ve done.
 It might be the preparation for what God’s about to do.
 Consider Christ’s 40-day stint in the wilderness.
 Matthew 4:1 tells us the Spirit led Jesus into the wilderness.
 That by itself is encouraging.
 God might direct us into the wilderness so He can bring us out the other side ready to do His work